jos3ph-m/React-TCG-S3/README.md

 ## State

-Whilst props allow you to pass data down the component tree (and hence trigger an UI update), state is used to change the component, well, state from within.
+While props allow you to pass data thourgh the component tree, state is used to change the component.
 Changes to state also trigger an UI update.

 Example: